Amended Consent Judgment (ACJ)

-Demonstration Project – term generally refers to a project that is constructed to illustrate the feasibility of new methods and practices.
+a project constructed to illustrate the feasibility of new methods and practices.

-Gray Infrastructure – commonly referred to as “traditional” infrastructure that includes the utilization of pipes, concrete and overall management of sewer system.
+(or “traditional” infrastructure) includes the utilization of pipes, concrete and overall management of sewer system.

-Green Infrastructure (GI) – this term refers to engineered systems designed to capture, infiltrate and absorb stormwater where it lands, preventing it from entering the sewer system.
-Examples include rain gardens, green roofs cisterns and porous pavement.
+engineered systems designed to capture, infiltrate and absorb stormwater where it lands, preventing it from entering the sewer system.
+Examples include rain gardens, green roofs, cisterns and porous pavement.

-Stormwater Runoff – excessive flow during and after storm events that can cause over flow events during peak fall.
+excessive flow during and after storm events that can cause overflow events during peak fall.

-Tributary Water Body – term refers to a relatively small body of water (ex. streams, brooks etc.) that naturally flows to a larger body of water (ex. rivers, lakes Oceans etc.)
+a relatively small body of water (ex. streams, brooks etc.) that naturally flows to a larger body of water (ex. rivers, lakes, oceans etc.)